NXRSE/bank-distributed/bvnk-distributed.md

 A user's data must not be able to be changed unless both the bank and the user agree to it.
 As such the data must be encrypted by both parties.

 ## Conclusion
 This is a high level run through for a distribured banking system.

-If you would like to contribute, please open a pull request.
+If you would like to contribute to this document, please open [a pull request](https://github.com/bvnk/bank-distributed).